 Criminal extradition records from the Lieutenant Governor, Series 348, contain extradition records for some of the prisoners found in this series.

 Wardens' administrative records from the Territorial Penitentiary, Series 3912, includes additional information on prisoners.

-Inmate photographs from the Department of Corrections.
-State Prison, Series 10398, are pictures taken usually upon admission to the prison and also entered in this register.
+Inmate photographs from the State Prison, Series 10398, are pictures taken usually upon admission to the prison and also entered in this register.

-Criminal physical description record book from the Department of Corrections.
-State Prison, Series 11886, contains further, detailed anthropometric data, physical description, and certain background data on some of these inmates collected after admission.
+Criminal physical description record book from the State Prison, Series 11886, contains further, detailed anthropometric data, physical description, and certain background data on some of these inmates collected after admission.

 Correspondence from the Board of Pardons and Parole, Series 80460, contains a variety of documents relating to prisoners during these years.

 Inmate jackets from the Department of Corrections.
-Inmate Services, Series 84145, include additional prisoner information.
+Division of Prison Operations, Series 84145, include additional prisoner information.